Our unique choice of venues and experienced team of registrars make Southampton a great choice for your marriage ceremony

 While you are speaking with the registrar, the guests will be taking their seats in the ceremony room.
 The ceremony will start with the entrance to the music you have previously chosen, followed by the welcoming and ceremony introduction.

 The Superintendent Registrar will conduct the ceremony that is personalised by your choice of vows, promises, music and readings.
 At the end of the ceremony you both sign the register with your two witnesses.
-There will then be the opportunity for your guests to take some photographs, before being presented with your marriage certificate and going out to our pretty courtyard for further photographs.
+There will then be the opportunity for your guests to take some photographs, before being presented with your marriage certificate before going outside for further photographs.

 How do I book a ceremony?